-If you have concerns about your child’s health and wellbeing take time to decide what would be the best way to get the help they need;
+If you have concerns about your child’s education, health or wellbeing, take time to decide what would be the best way to get the help they need;

 If you are not sure where to get the help you need get in touch with your GP / school they may know what help is available.
 You can call our Just One Number service on 0300 300 0123 to talk though your concerns.

 Once you have decided where to go to get the help you need to make the first contact.
 Some people find this easy others might feel stressed and worried.